coderamen666/srd-v3.5-md/basic-rules-and-legal/equipment.md

 cloak).
 The outfit also includes any extra items you might need, such as a scarf or a wide-brimmed hat.

-**Monk's Outfit:** This simple outfit includes sandals, loose breeches, and a loose shirt, and is all bound together with sashes.
-The outfit is designed to give you maximum mobility, and it's made of high-quality fabric.
+**Monk’s Outfit:** This simple outfit includes sandals, loose breeches, and a loose shirt, and is all bound together with sashes.
+The outfit is designed to give you maximum mobility, and it’s made of high-quality fabric.
 You can hide small weapons in pockets hidden in the folds, and the sashes are strong enough to serve as short ropes.

-**Noble's Outfit:** This set of clothes is designed specifically to be expensive and to show it.
+**Noble’s Outfit:** This set of clothes is designed specifically to be expensive and to show it.
 Precious metals and gems are worked into the clothing.
 To fit into the noble crowd, every would-be noble also needs a signet ring (see Adventuring Gear, above) and jewelry (worth at least 100 gp).

-**Peasant's Outfit:** This set of clothes consists of a loose shirt and baggy breeches, or a loose shirt and skirt or overdress.
+**Peasant’s Outfit:** This set of clothes consists of a loose shirt and baggy breeches, or a loose shirt and skirt or overdress.
 Cloth wrappings are used for shoes.